Emburse Assurance Overview for Emburse Professional

 What This Means for Auditors

-Auditors can use Emburse Assurance results after submission to focus on expenses that may require follow-up.
+Auditors can use Emburse Assurance results after submission to focus on the highest risk expenses that may require follow-up.

 Was this article helpful?